 The bottom five, the brands that need help, are Wells Fargo, Sears Corporation, The Trump Organization, Phillip Morris.
 But the brand consistently last when it comes to trust, reputation, and culture brand rankings is the US Government.

-7. Millennials don’t trust traditional advertising, and 46% think companies don’t have their interests in mind.
+7. Millennials don’t trust traditional advertising, and 46% think companies don’t have their interests at heart.

-Branding statistics reveal that almost half (46%) of Millennial and Generation Z buyers think companies don’t have the best interests of their customers in mind.
-54% have more trust in brands that advocate caring about the environment.
+Branding statistics reveal that almost half (46%) of Millennial and Generation Z buyers think companies don’t have the best interests of their customers at heart.
+Additionally, 54% have more trust in brands that advocate caring about the environment.

 8. The social and political face of a company is very important to Millennial and Generation Z buyers.